hongdatchy/book_car_hust_android/README.md

 -	install backend(below)

--	replace your ip/domain and open port in Common class
+-	replace your ip/domain and open port in Common class into App

 Login into App:
 -	Accout user: